“To God I speak Spanish, to women Italian, to men French, and to my horse - German.” ― Emperor Charles V

 How many English speaking countries are there in the world?

-This number does not count the 28 non-sovereign entities they list (e.g., Cayman Islands, Porto Rico) which also have English as either an official or the de facto language.
-If we include those, the total of 88 is a bit more than the 'at least 75' the British Council claims on its English language fact sheet.
+This number does not count the 26 non-sovereign entities they list (e.g., Cayman Islands, Porto Rico) which also have English as either an official or the de facto language.
+If we include those, the total of 87 is a bit more than the 'at least 75' the British Council claims on its English language fact sheet.
 The sources the Council quotes are from 1995 and 1997.
-Wikipedia's are from 2012.
+Wikipedia's sources are as recent as 2014.

 So, aside from answering the question 'How many English speaking countries are there in the world?' with, "That depends on who you ask" one could also say, "Who knows, really."